 Lawyers' strike to continue in Delhi district courts

-On Monday too, the lawyers abstained from work in all district courts.
+On Monday, the lawyers abstained from work in all the district courts.
 The courts will remain closed on Tuesday on account of Gurpurab.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)